New website, app to help Singapore food manufacturers catch overseas buyers: Koh Poh Koon

 SINGAPORE - Several initiatives to help local food manufacturers innovate and expand overseas were announced on Tuesday (April 24) by Senior Minister of State for Trade and Industry and National Development Dr Koh Poh Koon.

-The first is a website developed by the Singapore Manufacturing Federation (SMF) and Innovative Media to bring the Singapore Pavilion at industry tradeshow Food & Hotel Asia 2018 (FHA 2018) to the Alibaba portal, and to help connect local businesses and overseas buyers beyond FHA 2018.
+The first is a website developed by the Singapore Manufacturing Federation (SMF) and Innovative Hub to bring the Singapore Pavilion at industry tradeshow Food & Hotel Asia 2018 (FHA 2018) to the Alibaba portal, and to help connect local businesses and overseas buyers beyond FHA 2018.

 The second is the launch of the SMF SMART app, an online business-to-business (B2B) platform developed by SMF and technology company i-Sprint Innovations, which consolidates orders for overseas buyers and has features like traceability and authentication of products through QR code and IT security technology.